Read messages on Apple Watch

 Photo: Tap the photo to view it, double-tap it to fill the screen, and drag it to pan.
 When you’re finished, tap < in the top-left corner to return to the conversation.

 If you want to share the photo, tap it, tap , then tap a sharing option—choose people you often exchanges messages with, or tap Messages or Mail.
-To save the image, scroll past the sharing options, then tap Save Image.
-The image is saved to the Photos app on your iPhone.
+To save the image to the Photos app on your iPhone, scroll past the sharing options, then tap Save Image.
+Or tap Create Watch Face to create a Kaleidoscope or Photos watch face with the image.

 Audio clip: Tap the clip to listen.